 - Apply for financial aid.
 You may use the FAFSA to apply for student financial aid to fund your study abroad.

-- Ask Wildlife Institute for a payment schedule and our own financing options.
+- Ask Wildlife Institute for a payment plan you can afford.

 Here is a list of Study Abroad Scholarship opportunities: